-The Power of Effective Merchandising and its Impact on ROI
+The Power of Effective Merchandising and Its Impact on ROI

 Tieman’s Fusion Coffee makes a distinctive coffee product that is ultra smooth, flavor rich, nutrient dense, and low in acid.
 A single cup of Tieman’s coffee contains 5 times the daily requirement for anti-oxidant production.
+The company has been selling its product through Sprouts and other health-oriented food retailers.
+However, until recently its product was placed inline among a variety of other coffee brands, which made it very difficult to tell their story and highlight the unique health benefits of the product.